“We are all part of the world, all is animate. The non-human world bears witness to all our actions.” Karen Spy

 20th Aug 2022, 10am – 5pm

-What: This is an open invitation to slow down, re-route and enjoy the company of fellow travellers who share a concern around the climate and ecological crisis.
+What: This is an open invitation to slow down, re-route and enjoy the company of fellow travellers who share a common concern about the climate and ecological crisis.

-Why: Regeneration & community building are at the core of the climate justice movement – walking is one way in which we can slow down and reflect on who are, where we are, and where we want to be going as individuals and as a community.
+Why: Regeneration & community building are at the heart of the climate justice movement – walking together provides an opportunity to reflect on who are, where we are, and our direction of travel as individuals and as a community.

 Where: Meeting outside St Mary’s Episcopal Cathedral on Palmerston Place and walking from Edinburgh to South Queensferry – returning by bus or train.

-More information about the St Margaret’s Way can be found here: https://www.thewayofstandrews.com/…/st-margarets-way/.
-But please note, we have our own walking guide, Tamsin Grainger, who has devised her own route, so detours from the linked map will be substantial.
+More information about St Margaret’s Way can be found here: https://www.thewayofstandrews.com/…/st-margarets-way/.
+But please note, we have our own walking guide, Tamsin Grainger, so detours from this map are to be expected!

-For further details and Tamsin’s introduction to the walk see here [link pending].
+For further details and Tamsin’s introduction to the walk see here.

-No need to book but if you want to confirm your attendance please send Jonathan an email [pending link].
-If you’re running late on the day and you’d like to confirm our whereabouts, tel.
-07954123543 (old school Nokia, so texts or phone calls only).
+No need to book but if you want to confirm your attendance please send Jonathan an email here.
+If you’re running late on the day or need to confirm our whereabouts please call Jonathan on 07954123543.